Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/content/terms/chatbot.md

 ---
 title: Chatbot
-description: "A chatbot is an artificial intelligence program designed to simulate conversation with human users, especially over the internet."
+description: "Software application designed to simulate conversation with human users, often used in digital narratives to provide interactive storytelling experiences"
 ---